 Moving to Trial

-Cases are sent to the most convenient Crown Court i.e. convenient to parties and witnesses and expediting the trial.
-This usually means the Crown Court closest to the magistrates’ court where the defendant first appears.
+Cases are sent to the most convenient Crown Court, ie. convenient to parties and witnesses thus expediting the trial.
+This usually means the Crown Court closest to the Magistrates’ Court where the defendant first appears.

-The Crown Court has the power to alter the place of trial and can take into account wider considerations than the magistrates in selecting a suitable location e.g. possible prejudice to the accused if the allegation has given rise to public hostility in the local area.
+The Crown Court has the power to alter the place of trial and can take into account wider considerations than the magistrates in selecting a suitable location, for instance, possible prejudice to the accused if the charges have given rise to public hostility in the local area.